petergridge/Irrigation-V5/README.md

 The **custom card https://github.com/petergridge/Irrigation-Card** V5.1 will render the program options specified in the configuration.

-The driver for this project is to provide an easy to use interface for the gardener of the house.
-The goal is that once the inital configuration is done all the features can be modified using the custom lovelace card.
+The driver for this project is to provide an easy-to-use interface for the gardener of the house.
+The goal is that once the initial configuration is done all the features can be modified using the custom lovelace card.
 With this upgrade the component is also simple to configure.

 This program is essentially a scheduling tool, one user has also used this to schedule the running of his lawn mower, so the use is far broader than I anticipated.

-The information provided by the configuraton is evaluated to trigger the irrigation action according to the inputs provided.
+The information provided by the configuration is evaluated to trigger the irrigation action according to the inputs provided.

 Watering can occur in an ECO mode where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
 The wait and repeat configuration is optional.